Netflix/go-iomux/README.md

 ## Limitations

-On Linux, `unixgram` sockets work perfectly, and the received data will be read in exactly the order it was written.
+Linux has no known limitation, `unixgram` is message centric and data will be read in exactly the order it was written.
 On other platforms, `NewMux` defaults to `unix` as it's the least likely to have issues.
 The non-message oriented networks don't come with the strong ordering guarantees as `unixgram`, so can occasionally see writes of order.

-There are `ReadLine*` convenience functions to use newlines to detect out of order reads that ensures output lines aren't intermixed.
-These limitations do not affect the order of an individual connection, so output for a individual tag is always correct.
+The `ReadWhile` and `ReadUntil` convenience functions use newlines to avoid intermixed output caused by truncated reads.
+These limitations do not affect the order of an individual connection, so output for an individual tag is always correct.

 ### macOS